-Conflict of interests:
+Conflicts of interest:

-Certain Directors of ShaMaran are also Directors or officers of other companies, including oil and gas companies, the interests of which may, in certain circumstances, come into conflict with those of ShaMaran.
-In case a conflict arises with respect to a particular transaction, the affected Directors must disclose the conflict and abstain from voting with respect to matters relating to the transaction.
+Certain directors of ShaMaran are also directors or officers of other companies, including oil and gas companies, the interests of which may, in certain circumstances, come into conflict with those of ShaMaran.
+In case a conflict arises with respect to a particular transaction, the affected directors must disclose the conflict and abstain from voting with respect to matters relating to the transaction.
 All conflicts of interest will be addressed in accordance with the provisions of the Business Corporations Act (British Columbia) and other applicable laws.

-Russia-Ukraine and Gaza-Israel conflicts:
+Russia-Ukraine, Israel and Syria conflicts:

-At the date of this AIF, all oil production in Kurdistan, including from the Atrush and Sarsang blocks, is being sold in the domestic market at local sales prices that have not been affected by the Russia-Ukraine or Gaza-Israel conflicts.
-If these conflicts are still continuing at the time that exports via the ITP re-commence, they may have an adverse impact to the realized pricing in the international oil markets.
+At the date of this AIF, all oil production in the KRI, including from the Atrush and Sarsang blocks, is being sold in the domestic market at local sales prices that have not been affected by the Russia-Ukraine, Israel or Syria conflicts.
+If these conflicts continue, they may have an adverse impact on realized pricing in the international oil markets.

-The Gaza-Israel conflict does not yet appear to have had any impact on the Company's operations in Kurdistan, nor has it, as at the date of the AIF, had any direct impact on local sales pricing of Kurdistan oil.
+The Israel and Syria conflicts do not yet appear to have had any impact on the Company's operations in the KRI, nor have they, as at the date of the AIF, had any direct impact on local sales pricing of Kurdistan oil.

-Risks Related to the ShaMaran 2025 Bond
+Risks Related to the 2029 Bond